U.S. Women's Open: 1967

 She developed a powerful game - Golf Digest many years later called her "arguably the most powerful player of her era."

 As a 19-year-old in 1964, Lacoste led the French to victory in the World Amateur Golf Team Championships.
-She was supposed to play in the European Team Championships in 1967, but decided to skip the event to play the U.S. Women's Open.
+She showed up for the 1965 U.S. Women's Open and finished 14th.
+But she was still mostly a mystery when decided in 1967 to skip the European Team Championships for another appearance in the U.S. Women's Open.

 She remains the only amateur to win the U.S. Women's Open.
 She was also the first European winner of that tournament and, at the time, the youngest.

 In 1969, Lacoste scored an impressive double by winning both the U.S. Women's Amateur and British Ladies Amateur.
 She also won the French and Spanish amateur championships that year.

 Then, having won all the tournaments she had set out to win, she essentially gave up the game.
 Lacoste continued playing for the French in the World Amateur Golf Team Championship in 1970, 1974, 1976 and 1978, but never again played in a top-level individual event.

 Instead, she pursued family life, having four children, and business interests.
 She was president of Chantaco Golf Club for 30 years and served for many years on the board of directors of Lacoste, the company her father founded.